yumzhana-ts/my_DDA_algorithm/README.md

 Current issues:

-1. Not handling opposite check of intersection with wall
-2. When counted positive/negative tangent, maybe it can be also swapped?
+2. Angles are correct
-3. Diagonals are not tested at all
+3. Diagonals not working at all
+Bad moving to next tile ?
+     - veirfy intersection point
+	 - verify hypontenuse is expected
+	 -